ISMS Security Incident Management Process

 2. Definition of a Security Incident

-An information security incident is "a single or a series of unwanted or unexpected information security events that have a significant probability of compromising business processes and threatening information security" (ISO/IEC 27000:2016, translated from German).
+An information security incident is "a single or a series of unwanted or unexpected information security event that have a significant probability of compromising business processes and threatening information security" of VSHN data or systems.

 3. Triggers of a Security Incident